 This is a PROVEN WORKING SOLUTION for how to remove referral spam in your Google Analytics.
-Bothered by referral spam from auto-seo-service.com, resell-seo-services.com or other domain that redirects to semalt.com?
-Implement a Valid Hostname filter as described in #2 below.
+Bothered by referral spam from easy-website-traffic.com, trafficbot4free.com (a.k.a. sigmatraffic.com) or other domain?
+Implement a Spam Crawler filter as described in #3 below.

 A Valid Hostname Filter is still the best technique for dealing with ‘ghost referrals’.
 The Spam Crawler Filters need to be updated on a daily basis to be effective as view filters — they would be more useful when used in a Custom Segment to clean up reporting after-the-fact.

 This article still describes the techniques, but I refer you to carloseo.com for up-to-date filter expressions.
 Carlos and I have shared a lot over the years in our battle for clean reporting, and I know I am leaving you in good hands.